-The Reference section should begin on a new page and include every book, article, thesis or dissertation, abstract, videotape, website, etc. mentioned in the thesis with complete publishing information.
+The Reference heading should be centered and capitalized.
+This section should begin on a new page and include every book, article, thesis or dissertation, abstract, videotape, website, etc. mentioned in the thesis with complete publishing information.
 Other sources, such as interviews, are also listed with appropriate information about when and where they took place.
 The references can be listed either alphabetically or in the order they are cited in the text, as long as consistency is maintained throughout.
 The library has guidelines for citing references including on-line material at http://zsr.wfu.edu/research/guides/citation.html.